If you have any queries or wish to make an appointment, please contact us:

 Collaboration

-Many oil marketers would not risk the reputation of their products on commoditisation of additives in lubricants, so would require more comprehensive test data.
-However, as many lubes marketers purchase most of their additives as packages, they would not be able to make the business case to test the additives in their own component blends, as the saving on each additive is often too low.
-Therefore, a more collaborative approach would be required.
+Conversely, some oil marketers would not risk the reputation of their products on commoditisation of additives in lubricants, so would require more comprehensive test data.
+Lubes marketers who purchase most of their additives as packages may not be able to make the business case to test individual chemicals in their own component blends, as the saving on each additive is often too low.
+Therefore, a more collaborative approach can be required.

 Understanding the performance tests required to demonstrate read-across between additives almost certainly involves dialogue with more than one potential customer.
 Guidance from industry bodies can be important and sometimes the tests that get your samples through the door are not the most expensive ones.
 It is our experience that the customer opens out as soon as they see willingness on behalf of the supplier to do the initial work.
 Usually the addco or oil marketer is happy to blend the lubes, provided the supplier is then willing to go away and run (i.e. pay for) some tests.